V3lectronics/SPIRIT/CONTRIBUTING.md

 wish to make.
 This way other maintainers can determine if the change should be implemented.

-2. After the confirming that the change is useful, and no one is currently working on it, please make a pull request and add description in english describing exactly what changes you have introduced.
+2. After confirming that the change would be useful, and no one is currently working on it, please make a pull request and add a description in english describing exactly what changes you have introduced.

 3. Kindly wait for your changes to be reviewed and hopefuly merged into the main